The Night Before (song): Film sequence

-"The Night Before" was one of six songs selected by director Richard Lester for use in Help!
-The song's film sequence was shot over 3–5 May 1965 and consists of the band miming to the track on Salisbury Plain, where Stonehenge is located.
+"The Night Before" was one of seven songs selected by director Richard Lester for use in Help!
+The song's film sequence was shot over 3–5 May 1965 and consists of the band miming to the track on Salisbury Plain.
 The scene depicts an outdoor recording session, with a makeshift control booth and recording equipment set up in an open field.
-Further to the film's premise of Starr being targeted for assassination by a cult, the Beatles perform the song under protection of the British 3rd Royal Tank Regiment, surrounded by soldiers and Centurion tanks.
-"She's a Woman" is also featured in the sequence, interspersing the performance with respect to the film's action.
-As "The Night Before" finishes, dynamite explodes and the band runs for cover.
+The film's premise involves Starr being targeted for assassination by a cult.
+In line with this, the Beatles perform the song under protection of the British 3rd Royal Tank Regiment, surrounded by soldiers and Centurion tanks.
+"She's a Woman" is also used in the scene, as the character Ahme is shown attempting to trick the cultists by playing it on an underground tape recorder surrounded by dynamite.
+The two songs alternate with respect to the film's action.
+As "The Night Before" finishes, the dynamite explodes and the band runs for cover.